 University members who struggle with food insecurity can receive help through this program that distributes healthy, non-perishable foods in a discrete, welcoming space.

-Participants can choose from a variety of healthy, non-perishable foods and personal care products to help meet their needs.
+Participants can choose from a variety of non-perishable foods and personal care products to help meet their needs.
 Participants may visit the Hospitality Center as many times as needed.
 We welcome participants to suggest items that they lack, we always do our best to stock the Hospitality Center with items suggested.

 If you would like to access the Hospitality Center, please contact Dan Leahy for more information.

 The center is located in a private room behind the Peace Room in Room 1 of St. Joseph Hall.
+It can be accessed from the quad at any time.

 Food insecurity is a serious, ongoing issue for members of our university community, and for people worldwide.
 There will always be a need for donations and financial assistance so the center can maintain operations.